mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-out of his way to avoid the subject, with the Effect determining the degree of reaction (hysterics, tears, panic attacks and so forth) and the DM that must be applied to any skills the character wishes to use whilst in the presence of the phobia’s source.
+out of his way to avoid the subject, with the Effect determining the degree of reaction (hysterics, tears, panic attacks and so forth) and the DM that must be applied to any skills the character wishes to use whilst in the presence of the phobia's source.
 3 Compulsion/
 Obsession